ShamrockLee/git-labview-integration/README.md

 # Git LabVIEW Integration

-This repository provides Bash wrappers for local LVCompare and LvMerge executables to be used in both Windows and POSIX(-like) environments (Mac and Linux).
+This repository provides Bash wrappers for local LVCompare and LVMerge executables to be used in both Windows and POSIX(-like) environments (Mac and Linux).

 ## Usage